fastify/fastify-jwt/README.md

 })
 ```

-Aftewards, just use `request.user` in order to retrieve the user information:
+Afterwards, just use `request.user` in order to retrieve the user information:

 ```js
 module.exports = async function(fastify, opts) {